‘It is very nice, this very nice weather we’re having:’ I’m trying to work out what Sedartis thinks about simple things.

 I know he’s right, though I will him to be wrong, and I close my eyes and inhale the neither warm nor cold air.
 The city is in constant, fuel-driven agitation: cars and lorries and aeroplanes and buses and the ambulances.
 Always, always the ambulances.

 I like the sun on my skin and the heat that expands under my cheekbones.
 I enjoy enjoying the weather, burdensome though it be.

-A big fat clouds starts wandering across the sun, and immediately the air feels much cooler, but not quite yet chilly.
+A big fat cloud starts wandering across the sun, and immediately the air feels much cooler, but not quite yet chilly.
 I open my eyes and see it will pass ere long.

-Sedartis nods in agreement and some slight tingle of anticipation; I close my eyes again and take it all in while it lasts, while it lasts…
+Sedartis nods in agreement; and with some slight tingle of anticipation, I close my eyes again and take it all in while it lasts, while it lasts…

 < Lesson The Sedartis Effect >